 Doing a billion dollars as an Amazon FBA seller is not the biggest challenge in the world.
 Doing it sustainably and while maintaining profitability is.
-Today, we’re looking at 3 things third party Amazon sellers (and their suppliers) need to understand and have a system in place to offset.
+Today, we’re looking at 3 things third-party Amazon sellers (and their suppliers) need to understand and have a system in place to offset.
 Specifically, we’ll be looking at sales tax, slippage, and chasing the buy box to manage debt.

 1. Sales Tax

-Relying on misinterpretation of federal case law (Quill vs. North Dakota) to avoid collecting and remitting sales tax is not a good business strategy.
-At the end of the day, a seller’s responsibility to collect and remit sales tax is a straight-forward question: do they have inventory in the state?
-If a seller is utilizing Amazon’s FBA (Fulfilled by Amazon) service, then they can be assured they have inventory across many states, regardless of where they originally sent the inventory or where their business is located.
+Relying on a misinterpretation of federal case law (Quill Corp. vs. North Dakota) to avoid collecting and remitting sales tax is not a good business strategy.
+At the end of the day, a seller’s responsibility to collect and remit sales tax is a straightforward question: do they have inventory in the state?
+If a seller is utilizing Amazon’s FBA (Fulfillment by Amazon) service, then they can be assured they have inventory across many states, regardless of where they originally sent the inventory or where their business is located.
 Inventory in each one of these states means the seller has tax nexus, which means they have a legal obligation.

 Determining nexus is not complicated.
 Amazon has provided the resources for any seller to identify where their inventory is located since the inception of the seller’s account (Monthly or Daily Inventory reports).
 This is where it gets complicated: with every day the seller does not contact each state and get right with the state, the seller’s liability is growing.
 That liability – including taxes owed, plus interest, plus up to 25% in penalties for each year that nexus was established – is something that every state will come looking for.

 When it comes to those sellers who’ve invested in the process, not only registering to collect and remit but also getting right with the states for past sale taxes owed, the ability to invest in the future may be bright.
-Those sellers who continue to misinterpret case law to serve their lack of sophistication, or believe that they can outwit the states, will soon be very familiar with how sophisticated and hungry the states are for what is owed to them.
+Those sellers who continue to misinterpret case law to serve their lack of sophistication, or believe that they can outwit the states, will soon be very familiar with how knowledgeable about and hungry the states are for what is owed to them.

 What Can You do?

-2. Slippage (Or ‘reconciliation.’)
+2. Slippage (Or “reconciliation”)

 We have a saying at NetRush: Slippage Happens.
 It does.
 Slippage is what we call stock that is lost in motion.